apexad/homebridge-airport-express-playing/README.md

 ```

 ## Notes
-1. May not work when AirPlaying from iTunes running on Win10
+1. Will not work when AirPlaying from iTunes running on Win10
+2. Will not work in many situations involving grouped accessories due to limitations in mDNS

 ## Sponsors
 [mbmccormick](https://github.com/mbmccormick)